 Fans of lightweight Turkish cotton towels will love this oversized version to use as a beach blanket for trips to the shore.
 The Slowtide Dylan beach blanket doesn’t just look good—it’s also made with 100 percent Turkish chambray cotton sourced through Cotton LEADS, a program dedicated to responsible cotton production.

-Both the nylon flannel top and ripstop nylon bottom of the Coalatree Kachula Adventure blanket are made with recycled materials, making this an eco-friendly choice.
-Thanks to several clever features, it can be used as so much more than a ground cover for a day at the beach or the park.
-If you stuff it into itself, it can be used as a travel pillow, and also comes with a snap-attached hood so you can wear it as a poncho.
-The reinforced snaps on its sides also allow you to connect multiple blankets together to use as a light sleeping bag.
+Both the nylon flannel top and ripstop nylon bottom of the Coalatree Kachula Adventure blanket are made with recycled materials, making this an ecofriendly choice.
+Thanks to several clever features, it can be used as much more than a ground cover for a day at the beach or the park.
+If you stuff it into itself, it can be used as a travel pillow, and it also comes with a snap-attached hood so you can wear it as a poncho.
+The reinforced snaps on its sides allow you to connect multiple blankets together to use as a light sleeping bag.

 Designed by Johanna Howard, a former clothing designer, this 100 percent cotton throw is beautiful enough to drape over your couch and cozy up with during Netflix sessions.
 But since it’s machine washable, you can also toss it in your tote bag to use as a beach blanket or for a picnic in the park without worrying about ruining it.

-Founded by Taib Lotfi, who was born and raised in Morocco, and Hollywood-native Kenya Knight, Palm Springs’s Soukie Modern is known for its vintage Moroccoan rug collection.
+Founded by Taib Lotfi, who was born and raised in Morocco, and Hollywood-native Kenya Knight, Palm Springs’s Soukie Modern is known for its vintage Moroccan rug collection.
 But it also sells other home decor—including this oversized beach towel designed to look like a Moroccan rug (it even has tassels!).
 It’s large enough to use as a beach blanket for two people but is made with ultra-absorbent velour/terry cotton so it doubles as a towel, too.
 If you can’t get enough of Soukie Modern’s design aesthetic, bookmark the Palm Springs Airbnb Knight operates for your next trip.

 Made in several Instagram-friendly colors and patterns, the Nomadix Festival blanket has a water-resistant base and soft sand-proof top to keep you dry and comfortable when you’re at the beach.
 It comes with anchoring corners so you can use your own tent stakes to keep it pinned down on windy days.
-In addition to making all products with postconsumer recycled plastic, Nomamix is also a member of the 1% for the Planet group.
+In addition to making all products with postconsumer recycled plastic, Nomadix is also a member of the 1% for the Planet group.

 At nearly six pounds, the Yeti Lowlands blanket is the heftiest option on this list.
-But its waterproof bottom and padded and insulated upper means you can use it for much more than a day at the beach.
+But its waterproof bottom and padded and insulated upper mean you can use it for much more than a day at the beach.
 It can repel both dirt and pet hair, so bring it along on camping trips or use it on road trips for your pup to sit on.
 When you’re done using it, it conveniently packs away into its own carrying case.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips